sademban/the-learning-journey/2-learning-plan/2-1_The-Second-Tenet.md

 Once enough of a subject has been covered, one can *deduce* within that domain of knowledge based on prior experience.
 Going back to Bloom's, deduction lies somewhere between Analyze and Evaluate.

 So we're about to wander through some knowledge.
 But that doesn't mean we go without a map.
-In this section, we are going to build our Study Map, which will guide and track our progress toward our learning goals.
+In this section, we are going to build our Learning Plan and Study Map, which will guide and track our progress toward our learning goals.